Could Your Home Indoor Air Be Polluted? How To Clean It Up

 What I didn’t know, until recent years, is that indoor air pollution can be worse.
 While particulate pollution is higher outside, chemical pollution can be exponentially higher, inside.

-Why that’s so, and what I did to clean up virtually 100% of it in my own home, are the subjects of this post.
+Why that’s so, and what I did to clean up virtually 100% of it in my own home, are what I'll tell you about in this post.

 What Indoor Air Pollutants Might Be in Your Home?